medavox/tuki-nuwa/text/new words.md

 like adverbs.

-If there was an adverb in English meaning 'beginningly', we could say "He is beginningly doing it," meaning "he's starting to do it".
+If there was an adverb in English meaning 'beginningly', we could say "He is beginningly doing it," meaning "he's beginning to do it".

 Nice idea?